tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 *What it should be.*
 Reflection happens continuously on a memory channel that the agent maintains throughout the session.
-The memory channel captures pitfalls discovered, conventions inferred, processes that worked, prompts that did not.
+When the agent discovers that the CSV utility ignores the dashboard's permissions model, the memory channel captures it immediately - not in a post-session "what did we learn?" pass.
-At the end of the session, the memory channel writes to persistent storage (MEMORY.md, skills files, CLAUDE.md) without a separate "review and update" prompt.
+At the end of the session, the memory channel writes to persistent storage (MEMORY.md, skills files, CLAUDE.md) - notes about the CSV utility's quirks, a skill for adding future exports - without a separate "review and update" prompt.
 You can read the memory channel at any time during the session, just like the planning channel.
 Cross-session memory is then a matter of subscribing future sessions to this storage - it is not a feature of the model, it is a feature of which channels the harness wires up.